Constraints on the Dimensionality of Space: Applying the Constraint

 Upper incomplete gamma functions have the following property, which is useful at this point,

 Combining (\ref{post_gamma}) and (\ref{gamma_prop}) leads to

 Simplifying this further yields the following constraint,

 This constraint is graphically represented in Fig. \ref{yuk_fig}.
-In this figure it is clear that a Yukawa force can only bind particles in three or fewer dimensions, and that there is a maximum range in which these states can occur which is $\lambda$ in three dimensions and a multiple of lambda in one and two dimensions.
+In this figure it is clear that a Yukawa force can only bind particles in three or fewer dimensions.
+Additionally, there is a maximum range over which these states can occur, which is $\lambda$ in three dimensions and a multiple of $\lambda$ in one and two dimensions.